postgresml/postgresml/README.md

 docker-compose up
 ```

-Step 3: Connect to PostgresDB with PostgresML enabled using a SQL IDE or [`psql`](https://www.postgresql.org/docs/current/app-psql.html)
+Step 3: Connect to PostgresDB with PostgresML enabled using a SQL IDE or <a href="https://www.postgresql.org/docs/current/app-psql.html" target="_blank">psql</a>
 ```bash
 postgres://postgres@localhost:5433/pgml_development
 ```